 - Raw – Yes – you can actually eat it in its raw form.
 It adds a delightful crunch to a spinach or kale salad.

-While not ideal, you can still eat cauliflower that has some brown spots on it.
+Yes, you can still eat cauliflower that has some brown spots on it.
 Simply trim the brown or yellowing spots and discard them before preparing.

 Best Cauliflower Recipes